"DVB-S2X down, FDMA up, single carrier, "

 On Tue, Jul 30, 2019, 13:04 Brad Smith via AMSAT-BB <amsat-bb@?????.???> wrote:

 Yes, I would rent in a minute.
-This would be my solution for working the_______________________________________________
+This would be my solution for working the

 sats. in the Wisconsin Winter!